bluejellybean/GitLazy/README.md

 `~/YOUR-PROJECT/GitLazy/`

+Also, please note that this repo is currently structured for the code challenge and thus the main library is under ~/mock_dev_env/GitLazy.

 ## Running
 I have included the config inside the app.js for this project as well as two helper functions that I would suggest aliasing for easy of running.